Connection | Isolation

 Screenings.

-October 13, 2024 World Premiere.
-Seattle Queer Film Festival + October 14 - 20 2024 Virtual Screenings, Seattle Queer Film Festival (OR, WA, AK and Idaho solely)
+October 14 - 20 Virtual Screenings, Seattle Queer Film Festival

 Press.